 We take a first aid kit with us on all trips and it contains all the basics you might need in case of minor injuries; including:

-If you don’t yet have a first aid kit, then here’s a good starting set, filled with most of the basics.
+If you don’t yet own a travel first aid kit, then here’s a good option to buy.

 We tend to pick up some basic toiletries before we head abroad, as it can be expensive buying a lot of these in foreign countries.